Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 All Other Science or Mathematics Majors

-Analytic Geometry and Calculus I (The additional hour of calculus [MATH 2261 and MATH 2262] counts in Area F or in the major.)
+Analytic Geometry and Calculus I (The additional hour of calculus [MATH 2261 and MATH 2262] counts in the Core Field of Study or in the major.)

 Analytic Geometry and Calculus II